JetBrains/Qodana/topics/qodana-yaml.md

           - "GPL-3.0-only"
 ```

-where `name` is the dependency name, `licenses`&nbsp;&mdash; the list of dependency licenses ignored for the specified dependency.
+where `name` is the dependency name, `licenses` is the list of dependency licenses ignored for the specified dependency.

 In the example above, in the analyzed project, the dependency numpy, version 1.19.1 has the GPL-3.0 license (which is supposedly prohibited for this project) and the license for enry (0.1.1) is not recognized.
 The problems with these dependencies will be ignored in the reports, and you won't see the prohibited and unrecognized license problems you've seen before.